25 Things You Should Never Say to a Retail Cashier

 "Could you bag it this way?"

-Remember: cashiers are professionals.
-Many stores—like Whole Foods Market, for example—actually train their employees on best bagging techniques.
+Remember: Cashiers are professionals.
+Many stores—like Whole Foods Market, for example—actually train their employees on the best bagging techniques.
 Let them do their job.
-And for more ways to make the most of any retail experience, steal these 25 Genius Ways to Be Much Savvier Shopper.